CN3ves/5-/docs/index.md

 <details>
   <summary><u><i>Character creation</i></u></summary>
   All skills start at level 0.
-Select a total of 2 suitable skills from each of the following groups:
+Select a total of 2 suitable skills from each of the following groups:<br>
-  * Combat and Magic/Technological skills (+1 or -1 skill as per Combat attribute).
+  * Combat and Magic/Technological skills (+1 or -1 skill as per Combat attribute).<br>
-  * Professional and Education skills.
+  * Professional and Education skills.<br>
-  * Social and Perception skills (+1 or -1 skill as per Social attribute).
+  * Social and Perception skills (+1 or -1 skill as per Social attribute).<br>
-  * Movement and manipulation skills (+1 or -1 skill as per Explore attribute).
+  * Movement and manipulation skills (+1 or -1 skill as per Explore attribute).<br>
   Set the chosen skills to level 3.
 </details>